pagrawl3/fbHack2013/README.md

 #Tabify
 ==========
-Get synced guitar tabs and play along to your favorite songs!.
+Get syncronised guitar tabs and play along to your favorite songs!